CarInsurance.com Insights

 Who has the cheapest state minimum auto insurance for seniors in Georgia?

-According to our data, Country Financial offers the cheapest state minimum auto insurance for seniors in Georgia at about $410 a year, on average.
-GEICO and Auto-Owners also scored high when it comes to cheap state minimum insurance coverage for seniors in Georgia.
+Our data show that Country Financial provides the cheapest state minimum auto insurance for seniors in Georgia, at around $410 per year.
+GEICO and Auto-Owners also rank highly for affordable state minimum coverage for seniors in Georgia.

 Which companies offer the cheapest liability car insurance for seniors in Georgia?

-Auto-Owners has the cheapest liability car insurance coverage for senior drivers in Georgia at an average annual premium of $675.
-GEICO and Country Financial also offer cheap liability insurance rates to seniors in Georgia, based on CarInsurance.com data analysis.
+Auto-Owners offers the cheapest liability car insurance for senior drivers in Georgia, with an average annual premium of $675.
+According to a CarInsurance.com data analysis, GEICO and Country Financial also provide cheap liability insurance for seniors in Georgia.

 Does State Farm offer a senior discount in Georgia?

-State Farm does not currently offer a senior discount in Georgia, but it does offer quite a few deals that seniors can use to lower their premiums.
-This includes discounts for taking a defensive driving course, a safe driving discount, long-term customer, bundling and discounts for advanced safety features on your vehicle.
+State Farm does not offer a senior discount in Georgia, but it provides many discounts that seniors can use to lower their premiums.
+It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.

 Bottom line

-A CarInsurance.com analysis found that Auto-Owners provides the cheapest full-coverage car insurance quotes for senior drivers in Georgia.
+Auto-Owners offers the cheapest car insurance quotes for senior drivers in Georgia for a full coverage policy, based on a CarInsurance.com analysis.

 Check out how to shop for car insurance for seniors